kibernetiku-klubas/timely/docs/privacy-policy.md

 Account Information

+All collected account data is visible on the dashboard and in the account settings.
+No data, that is invisible to the user, is collected.

 If you would at any time like to review or change the information in your account or terminate your account, you can:

     Log in to your account settings and update your user account.

 Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
-However, we may retain some information in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our legal terms and/or comply with applicable legal requirements.
+However, we may retain some information in our files troubleshoot problems, assist with any investigations, enforce our legal terms and/or comply with applicable legal requirements.

-If you have questions or comments about your privacy rights, you may email us at REPLACETHIS@REPLACETHIS.com.
+If you have questions or comments about your privacy rights, you may email us at support@timely.lt.

 9. CONTROLS FOR DO-NOT-TRACK FEATURES